prkng/api/doc/installation.rst

     $ uwsgi --ini prkng.uwsgi

+4. Build the admin interface

+    $ cd prkng-admin
+    $ npm install
+    $ bower install
+    $ ember build

-4. Nginx (which has a native support of the uWSGI protocol)
+5. Nginx (which has a native support of the uWSGI protocol)

 .. code-block:: bash